What Is PKI? The Ultimate Guide to Public Key Infrastructure

 A PKI certificate system enables organizations to generate cryptographic key pairs based on mathematically hard problems (such as integer factorization or elliptic curve discrete logarithms).

-There are two types of encryptions:
+There are two types of encryption:

 • Symmetric